NextJump/nextjump.github.io/_posts/culture/2013-10-28-the-next-jump-leader-leader-mindset.md

 ![MV21](/images/MV21_deck_plus_investor.jpg)

 <div class="imageSubtext">Team MV21 Class of 2014 with one of our investors, John Schley.
-John donates his MV property to the Team each year so we can complete our offsite away from all distractions.</div>
+John rents his MV property to the Team each year so we can complete our offsite away from all distractions.</div>

 The criteria to be selected as part of the MV21 Team are simple.
 MV21 members should:
 - Take ownership and responsibility of their own actions and products